-The model above is similar to the Heckman selection model we fit in [SEM] example 45g.
+The model above is similar to the Heckman selection model we fit in [SEM] Example 45g.
 The differences are that the continuous variable (wage) is observed in all cases and that we have a path from the treatment indicator (previously selection, now treatment) to the continuous variable.
 Just as with the Heckman selection model, we allow for correlation by introducing a latent variable with model identification constraints.

-Before we can fit this model, we need to create new variables 11union and ulunion.
-11union will equal 0 if union is 1 and missing otherwise. ulunion is the complement of llunion: it equals 0 if union is 0 and missing otherwise. llunion and ulunion will be used as the dependent variables in the treatment equation, providing the equivalent of a scaled probit regression.
+Before we can fit this model, we need to create new variables llunion and ulunion. llunion will equal 0 if union is 1 and missing otherwise. ulunion is the complement of llunion: it equals 0 if union is 0 and missing otherwise. llunion and ulunion will be used as the dependent variables in the treatment equation, providing the equivalent of a scaled probit regression.

 '''

-gen llunion = 0 if union == 1
+. generate llunion = 0 if union == 1

-(1433 missing values generated)
+(1,433 missing values generated)

-. gen ulunion = 0 if union == 0
+. generate ulunion = 0 if union == 0

 (709 missing values generated)

 '''